GoogleCloudPlatform/healthcare-federated-access-services/apis.md

 *  "/dam/v1alpha/{realm}": supports GET and DELETE of a realm.
 *  "/dam/v1alpha/{realm}/config" and sub-resources: managing configuration.
+*  "/dam/v1alpha/{realm}/config/clients:sync": syncs client information
+   between the DAM and Hydra where the DAM's configuration is considered the source of truth.
+Syncing generally happens as configurations change, but this endpoint allows an administrator or tool to invoke it explicitly.
 *  "/dam/v1alpha/{realm}/config/reset": resets the config to its initial version read from configuration file.
 *  "/dam/v1alpha/{realm}/config/history": history of configuration changes.
 *  /dam/v1alpha/{realm}/tests": performs a set of tests for validity of the current configuration.